ycpcs/cs481-fall2018-102-RT/syllabus.md

 ### Course Description

-Several student teams will design and develop the various software components for the York County Astronomical Society (YCAS) Radio Telescope, which is being developed in collaboration with Radio Telescope Engineering Capstone team.
+Several student teams will design and develop the various software components for the York County Astronomical Society (YCAS) Radio Telescope, which is being developed in collaboration with the 2018-2019 Radio Telescope Engineering Capstone team.
 This project will be developed under the direction of the course instructor, members of the sponsoring organization, recent York College Engineering and Computer Science graduates, and local industry partners.

 There will be 3-4 teams of 2-4 people each, working in a coordinated fashion to develop the entire Radio Telescope software suite.
 The teams will be working on:<br>
-	<insert team-name here>: Front-End Website (User Interface)<br>
+	* **insert team-name here:** Front-End User Interface Website (Kotlin, Spring, Java)<br>
-	<insert team-name here>: Back-End Server and Database<br>
+	* **insert team-name here:** Back-End Server and Database<br>
-	<insert team-name here>: Control Room Software (C#, .NET)<br>
+	* **insert team-name here:** Control Room Application (C#, .NET)<br>
-	<insert team-name here>: Simulation, Visualization, and Virtualization<br>
+	* **insert team-name here:** Simulation, Visualization, and Virtualization (C#, .NET, Unity, JavaScript)<br>

-The standard user interface for the Radio Telescope will be web-based GUI.
+The standard user interface for the Radio Telescope will be a web-based GUI.
 The website and control room application will interface via the back-end server and database.
 The simulation, visualization, and virtulization components will be able to substitute for the physical radio telescope, and also be used as educational tools by YCAS.

 **Prerequisites:**  CS 320 with a grade of 2 or higher<br>
 **Credit:**		3 credit hours<br>